interlock-network/knowledgebase-public/why/gitlab.md

 - Response escalation
 - Real-time package deployment tracking (which instance has what version package image running)
 - Deployment rollout options (All at once, 10% at a time, manual, etc.)

+By combining GitLab, Kubernetes, and GitOps, it results in a robust infrastructure:

+- GitLab as the GitOps operator.
+- Kubernetes as the automation and convergence system.
+- GitLab CI/CD as the Continuous Deployment engine.